 This is a classic Sichuan dish named after Chongqing, a major city in Sichuan province.
 It’s also known as “twice-cooked pork,” because the pork is traditionally first poached, then stir-fried.
 I have simplified the recipe, without sacrificing flavor, by eliminating the first cooking.–Helen Chen

 LC Spice-Ometer Note

-Sichuan cooking traditionally veers toward tongue-numbing spicy, although this recipe is slightly tamer than most on the LC Spice-Ometer.
+Sichuan cooking traditionally veers toward tongue-numbing spicy, although this recipe is slightly tamer than most, at least on our spice-ometer.